Toopliss/Devil-Daggers-Video-Pixelator/README.md

 - Chrome: Fullscreen only.
 - Chrome: Text in 1080p is butchered.
 - FireFox: Effect is stream resolution dependent.
+- Firefox: Has to be done each time you load a new page.

 ## **How To (Chrome)**